s59mz/wild-sight-ai/wild-sight-app/README.md

 ## Usage

 Once built, you can run the Wild-Sight-AI application within the Docker container on the KRIA board.
-The application will provide real-time face tracking and display the camera status line as described.
+The application will provide real-time animal tracking and display the camera status line as described.

 For detailed instructions on running the application, refer to the project documentation published on [Hackster.io](https://www.hackster.io/matjaz4/eagleeye-ai-smart-following-camera-with-face-recognition-1b0f65).

 ## Additional Notes

 - This application is tailored for the KRIA™ KR260 board and is not intended to be built on a host PC.
-- The models directory remains unchanged from the Smartcam demo application and includes pre-trained models required for face detection.